-This is the time of year when New Year’s Resolutions to eat healthy start to go by the wayside.
-Because I like to write about different ways to make life easier, I thought this would be the perfect time for this post.
-Healthy eating is difficult at first, but trust me, it gets easier.
+Healthy eating is difficult at first, but trust us, it gets easier.
 Once you get into good habits and overcome your junk food cravings, you’ll eat healthy without even thinking about it.
 For now, embrace the fact that it’s difficult.
-There’s a quote in A League of Their Own that I think sums it up perfectly: “it’s supposed to be hard.
-If it wasn’t hard everybody would do it.
-The hard is what makes it great.”
+There’s a quote in A League of Their Own that sums it up perfectly:

-I’m not going to post about specific diet plans, or give advice on what you should or should not eat.
-If you’d like that information, there is certainly no shortage of books or magazine articles on the topic.
-I can barely get through a day without being bombarded with messages about the latest “super food” or the so-called long lost diet secret.
-Instead, I’m just going to help you make your healthy eating plan, whichever one it is that works best for you, as easy as possible to maintain.
-Also, I’d like to commend everyone who has made a resolution to start eating healthy.
-If you’ve slipped up a few times, it’s okay, it happens to everyone.
-Keep with it.
+We are not going to post about specific diet plans, or give advice on what you should or should not eat.
+If you’d like that information, there is certainly no shortage of blogs, books and magazine articles on the topic.
+We can barely get through a day without being bombarded with messages about the latest “super food” or the so-called long-lost diet secret.

-One last thing: I’ll write another post soon on keeping exercise-related New Year’s Resolutions, but until then, you can find some information about making exercise easy on this post.
+One last thing: We will write another post soon on keeping exercise-related New Year’s Resolutions, but until then, you can find some information about making exercise easy on this post.

 - Plan all of your meals and snacks.
 The trick is to find a meal planning strategy that works best for you.
 One way is to rotate meals.
 If you know how to cook ten meals, cook those ten meals in a cycle until you’re ready to try something new.
 Or, you can designate a meal type to the day: Mondays are healthy casseroles, Tuesdays are a slow cooker meal, and so on.
 Finally, you can create a monthly plan.
 For instance, the first Monday of the month is salmon; the second Monday of the month is zucchini lasagna.
 You can find a meal planning printable template at the end of this post that you can customize for the meals and snacks that you’d like to use.
 Here are some other great meal planning tools: